TEXflip/AppliedRoboticsStudentInterface/README.md

 - `float **costs` matrix of costs wrt to the single starts and goals
 - `vector<decision> &decisions` vector of the possible paths
-- `set<int> remaining` for taking trak of the desition check [remaining possibilities]
+- `set<int> remaining` for taking track of the decision check [remaining possibilities]
-- `float currCost` the cost up to the current desition
+- `float currCost` the cost up to the current decision
-- `int curr` current desition
+- `int curr` current decision

 ##### Description